Requirements and Procedures for Applying and Selection

 - Only online applications through the graduate school will be reviewed.

-- Selection is made on the basis of previous academic work, letters of recommendation, personal statement, and scores on the GRE General Test.
-Certain students may be eligible for a waiver of the GRE Scores as part of their application (see below).
+- Selection is made on the basis of previous academic work, letters of recommendation, and personal statement.

 - TOEFL scores are required of students from countries in which English is not the native language.